Ultimate Comics: X-Men: Ultimate Comics: X-Men by Nick Spencer Vol. 1

-Valerie Cooper addresses the media regarding the recently released news that Mutants are being man-made at an American-funded lab based in Canada using experiments on a Mutant known as Wolverine.
-She states that conditions within the Mutant Internment Camps are good and, in some cases, better for some of the inmates compared to their lives before being detained.
-Jimmy Hudson, hearing the news about his biological father, decides to abandon both Liz Allan and Derek Morgan and travel to Canada to investigate further.
+Valerie Cooper addresses the media regarding the recently released news that mutants are being man-made at a lab in Canada using experiments on the mutant Wolverine.
+She states that conditions within the mutant internment camps are good and, in some cases, better for some of the inmates compared to their lives before being detained.
+Jimmy Hudson, hearing the news about his biological father, decides to travel to Canada to investigate further.
+However, he is captured and brought to William Stryker by one of his followers.